-You’ve probably heard that quantum computers can solve problems at speed unfathomable to traditional computers.
+You’ve probably heard that quantum computers can solve problems at a speed unfathomable to traditional computers.

-They can be used in physics, mathematics, economy, finances, and many more fields where there is a need to create and/or analyze a vast model impacted by a huge number of factors.
+They can be used in physics, mathematics, economy, finance, and many more fields where there is a need to create and/or analyze a vast model impacted by a huge number of factors.

-This is still a new filed, so there are not many quantum computing statistics.
+This is still a new field, so there are not many quantum computing statistics.
 That’s why we had to dig deep to bring you all the relevant stats and facts.

 Let’s dive right in.

 Top Quantum Computing Statistics: Editor’s Choice

 - The operating temperature of the D-Wave 2000Q quantum computer is 0.015 Kelvin.

 - 1Qbit is the power and the name of the first dedicated quantum computer.

 - Quantum tunneling is expected to result in a 100-1000x reduction in power consumption.